-There are those who will say it is not while others will say that since we should avoid even the very appearance of evil, to attend a meeting where liquor is being served puts us in a position of temptation or gives the impression that we are doing something we don't believe in.
+There are those who will say that since we should avoid even the very appearance of evil, to attend a meeting where liquor is being served puts us in a position of temptation or gives the impression that we are doing something we don't believe in.

 It is said that this is no different than the rule that a man and a woman in the Church who are not married to each other should not travel alone together.
-Although nothing immoral may happen between them there is always the opportunity for temptation to develop.
-But even if both of these good members of the Church conduct themselves in a righteous manner it may still give the impression that there is an improper relationship where none exists.
-Is this the same reason for why we should not attend a gathering where liquor is sold?
+Although nothing immoral may happen between them there is always the opportunity for temptation.
+But even if both of these good members of the Church conduct themselves in a righteous manner it may still give the impression of an improper relationship where none exists.
+By this same reasoning should we therefore not attend a gathering where liquor is being served?